-The inflation assumption has been set by an assessment of long-term rates which has been primarily informed by the implied inflation between nominal and real Turkish government bonds.
-The inflation assumption is set to be 7% per annum through the projection.
+The inflation assumption has been set with regard to current data for consumer price and AvivaSA's assessment of long-term rates which has been informed by the implied inflation between nominal and real Turkish government bonds.
+As there is no liquid market in inflation-linked swap instruments, management's ability to set reliable inflation assumption with reference to the swap curve is reduced.